 If you have worked in the digital marketing space you are sure to have stumbled upon the term ROAS.
 If you are new, you are probably wondering what all the fuss is about.
 To break it down, ROAS stands for Return on Advertising Spend, which is revenue divided by ad spend.
 In short, it’s how many times you get your cost back in revenue.

 This means that if you have spent $5,000 on Google Ads and generated $10.000 in revenue, your ROAS will be 2.
 This means that every $1 dollar spent has generated $2 in revenue.

-Digital marketers use this metric to evaluate their marketing efforts, which helps them allocate budget more effectively across tactics and maximize their return.
+Digital marketers use ROAS as a metric to evaluate their advertising success, which helps them allocate budget more effectively across tactics and maximize their return.

 It’s important to note that not all companies will have direct revenue attached to a conversion action — such as a form fill for a lead-generation client.
 If this is the case, you can figure out the value of that lead-based on lead to close ratios, contract values, and other sales performance metrics.